george24601/notes/python/style.md

-Use 4-space indentation, and no tabs.

 Use docstrings.

 Name your classes and functions consistently; the convention is to use CamelCase for classes and lower_case_with_underscores for functions and methods.
 Always use self as the name for the first method argument

-Run pylint over your code.

-dict = 'something awful'  # Bad Idea... pylint: disable=redefined-builtin

 Use import x for importing packages and modules.